In a combat, GURPS has us ask defenders this question: “The attack will hit you. What do you do?”

 Similarly, melee gains closer interaction between two combatants (it becomes more of a “dance”, if you like that common metaphor).
 Each threat by one fighter must be met by a decision by the other fighter, whether that decision is a commitment to defensive action, a commitment to not defend, or a split-second of calm evaluation before deciding (the last-second defense).
 No more “Meh, I’ll do something if I have to” as the universal defender decision!

-5. The last-second defense option allows experienced fighters to watch and gauge the accuracy of incoming attacks.
+6. The last-second defense option allows experienced fighters to watch and gauge the accuracy of incoming attacks.
 Anyone can choose to do this, actually, and then make a last-second defense if the attack proves accurate.
-But an untrained fighter, with his lousy defense scores, can scarcely afford any reduction (even the small difference in the case of melee attacks); his waiting seriously reduces his already-slim chances of saving his hide.
+But an untrained fighter, with his lousy defense scores, can scarcely afford any defense less than optimal (even when the difference is small in the case of melee attacks); his waiting seriously reduces his already-slim chances of saving his hide.
 He’s best off reacting instantly to any attack!

 The veteran fighter, on the other hand, can afford to pass up the benefit of immediate defense.
 She coolly gauges the attacks and doles out her defenses only when they’re needed.
 It makes for an interesting difference in combat styles.

-7. The defense tweak creates the perfect way to game real combat precognition.
-Just apply GURPS’ current defense rules to precogs only.
-The result: Everyone in the party gets told, “The orcs start firing arrows.
+8. Going back to this article’s opening, the DECIDE tweak creates the perfect way to game real combat precognition.
+Just apply GURPS‘ current defense rules to precogs only.
+The result: Everyone in the party gets told “The orcs start firing arrows.
 What do you do?”
-But the precog is told, “Two arrows are coming for you . . . but . . .
-GM checks TH . . . both will miss you by a hair.
+But the precog is told “Two arrows are coming for you … but … GM checks TH … both will miss you by a hair.
 What do you do?”
 And the precog can just stand there looking smug, if she likes.

 NONE!
 There are literally no extra rolls or bookkeeping.
 No funny extra phases or steps.
 Just take the same “Here’s what’s happening; what do you do?” play that you use everywhere in the game, and apply it to defenses too, giving defenders no future knowledge they shouldn’t have.
 You still carry out normal TH/defense exchanges on the spot, just like now, with nothing extra to record for later.